Task #207

 I have attached the list..

-Updated by Mark Schildhauer about 13 years ago
+Updated by Mark Schildhauer over 13 years ago

 I have moved the "ReevesSpatialSoftwareStack.txt" file to the "Documents" section of Redmine, where it will be more obvious and accessible than buried within this Issue.
 Please make future edits/additions to the file under the new document structure in the Documents section.
 Rick-- could you remove it from here so that we don't get mixed up about which is the current version.
 Thanks!

-Updated by Rick Reeves almost 13 years ago
+Updated by Rick Reeves over 13 years ago

 Here, for the team's comment and feedback, is my proposed plan for producing the global Fused 1 Km Terrain layer.